Charity Lawyers

 • Contact

-Nameeta was admitted in 2007 and holds a Bachelor of Law and Bachelor of Commerce from the University of Western Sydney, and a Graduate Certificate in Human Rights from the University of Sydney.
+Allison was admitted as a solicitor in 2007 and holds a Bachelor of Arts (English) and a Bachelor of Laws (Hons) from the University of Sydney and is a Graduate of the Australian Institute of Company Directors (Order of Merit).

 Sydney office